Key Bridge (Washington, D.C.): Description

 The bridge had five arches when constructed.
 The central arch was 208 ft long, and the two adjacent arches were 204 ft long.
 The shoreward arches were each 187 ft long.
 Separate spans completed the approaches to the bridge.
 The span over the Chesapeake and Ohio Canal in the District of Columbia was either 82 ft or 85 ft long (sources vary), while the span over K Street NW was 180 ft long.
 The original approach span on the Virginia side was 152 ft long.

 Renovations and alterations

-1939 alterations
+1938-40 alterations

-Francis Scott Key Bridge was significantly altered in 1938 when Congress extended the George Washington Memorial Parkway north along the Virginia shoreline past Key Bridge.
+Francis Scott Key Bridge was altered in 1938-40 when Congress extended the George Washington Memorial Parkway north along the Virginia shoreline past Key Bridge.
 A new 152 ft span over the parkway was added in 1939, giving the bridge an eighth span.
 Sources vary significantly as to the bridge's new length, with estimates including 1635 ft, 1781 ft, 1791 ft, and 1791 ft 6 in.